 Even more disappointing is how the game justifies the appearance of these characters.
 There’s no spoilers here.
 It just happens.
 The story in general manages to break absolutely zero bounds and acts simply as a dark vs. light (literally) tale that we’ve all heard thousands of times before.
 The most compelling points in the story are confined to single lines of dialogue, sometimes not even that, whereas every other line and beat consists of “We must stop the darkness!”

 However, story has never been a particular strong point in the Dragon Quest series.
 The art design, on the other hand, is in its full magnificent glory here.
 Akira Toriyama’s prolific art style translates perfectly in the modern age of gaming.
 The characters are expressive, the environments unique, and the various effects coming off of abilities and spells are gorgeous.
 Despite its anime appearance, this is a game you can pull out to proudly show off your PS4 to your naysayer Xbox friends.
 Unfortunately, while everything looks great, the animations themselves are lackluster.
 Things that look like they should have physics don’t have any.
 The jumping animation in particular is stiff, featuring a practically static model.
 It’s unfortunate to see so much work go into making the characters look as good as they do, only to have them walk around and swing swords like they’re a robot.

-Dragon Quest Heroes is not perfect.
+Dragon Quest Heroes: The World Tree’s Woe and the Blight Below is not perfect.
 However, it is one of the best modern JRPG experiences I have had in years.
 With its unique take on tower defense gameplay, simple yet deep RPG mechanics, and absolutely stunning looks, any fan of Dragon Quest or Musou games alike should check this game out.
 For everyone else, it’s definitely worth keeping this game on your radar for the future.

 Subscribe to our mailing list